ONLINE HELP

 • Open an existing RTF document.

-Remark: You have the ability to open an RTF document.
-The RTF document is saved in a docx file.
+Note: You can open RTF documents.
+The RTF document is saved as a docx file.

 • Save (or save as) a docx document.